 Who's eligible for membership in the Humana PAC?

-Only Humana employees may join and support the Humana PAC.
+As required by federal law, only salaried Humana employees with managerial, supervisory, professional, or policy-making responsibilities may join and support the Humana PAC.

 Which political party does the PAC support/favor?

 The PAC is non-partisan and does not support candidates based on party affiliation.
 The PAC has a long history of providing support for candidates across party lines.

 The Humana Political Action Committee was established to ensure that Humana employees are provided an opportunity to demonstrate support for federal and state legislators who share Humana's public policy goals and objectives.
 Participation is strictly voluntary.